DaniloDjokic/glass-lewis-test/Readme.md

 Then, install the report generation tool:
 `dotnet tool install --global dotnet-reportgenerator-globaltool`

-Run the following command in order to collect code coverage information about the tests
+Run the following command inside the /api directory in order to collect code coverage information about the tests

 `dotnet-coverage collect "dotnet test" --output coverage.cobertura.xml --output-format cobertura`